jarrettmeyer/jarrettmeyer.github.io/_posts/2019-04-17-stroke-and-fill.md

 ---
 layout: post
 title: "Understanding SVG Stroke and Fill"
 date: 2019-04-17
 tag: d3js
+description:
+thumbnail: /assets/images/svg-logo.svg
 ---

 This is quick little demo to show you how stroke and fill work with SVG objects.
 Let's start by drawing two identical squares.